jj-javascript/savage-auth/README.md

 # SavageAuth

-SavageAuth is a full-stack application that users can use
+SavageAuth is a full-stack application that users can use to post and manage messages on a messageboard.
 ## [Live Demo](https://savage-auth-m6lc.onrender.com)

 ## Table of Contents